-How to set up a vertical external monitor
+How to set up a vertical monitor

 There are two sets of steps you’ll have to go through to set up a vertical monitor—one involving hardware, and the other involving software.